aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 - Username: Administrator
 - Password: Can be retrieved with the KeyPair from the Windows instance

-More information about connecting to your windows instance in AWS' [Connect To Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) official documentation
+More information about connecting to your windows instance in AWS documentation [Connect To Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) official documentation

 Once in the instance (if it is not installed) we will install firefox -> [Link to install firefox in the instance](https://gmusumeci.medium.com/unattended-install-of-firefox-browser-using-powershell-6841a7742f9a)